Bachelor's in finance

 - Measuring the risk and return of investments

 - Financial management in international money and capital markets

 - Functional areas of bank management and related financial institutions

 - Recent developments in futures and options

 Highly qualified finance majors are eligible to participate in the Accelerated Graduate Enrollment (AGRADE) program.
-AGRADE students can cut substantial time and as much as one-third off the total cost of a WSU graduate business degree program by applying up to 12 credits toward both their undergraduate finance and M.B.A. degrees.
+AGRADE students can cut substantial time and as much as one-third off the total cost of a WSU graduate business degree program by applying up to 12 credits toward both their undergraduate finance degree and master of science in finance, M.B.A. or other graduate business degree.

 Students graduating with a major in finance continue to be in demand as job opportunities are expected to grow at a rate faster than average for all occupations.
 This will be due, in part, to a growing range of financial products, an aging population seeking financial planning advice and new regulations that will likely require more examiners.

 Finance majors at the Mike Ilitch School of Business, especially those with internship experience, often receive career offers upon graduation in a variety of corporate and public finance settings.
 Graduates can choose to pursue careers ranging from investment management, commercial lending and corporate financial analysis to venture capital fund management, forecasting and budgeting.
 Opportunities will present themselves at the local, national and international levels as the global economy continues to develop.

 Additional finance career information from the U.S. Department of Labor: